katerina-tziala/restaurant-reviews/README.md

 <h1>Restaurant Reviews App: Stage 3</h1>
 This is the third and final stage of the three stage course material project <b>Restaurant Reviews</b>.

-Building upon the responsive and accessible design that was developed in the first stage, the app should now connect to an external server to retrieve JSON data.
+Building upon the responsive, accessible and connected application that was developed incrementally in the first two stages, the app should now provide additional functionality.
+Users should now be able to create their own reviews and add restaurants in their favorites list.
+If the app is offline, form submissions should defer updating to the remote database until a connection is established.
 The preparation to start working on this project and implement the requirements documented below, included:

+ - Fork and clone the [**stage-3 Node development server**](https://github.com/udacity/mws-restaurant-stage-3) repository.
+ - Run the development server locally to develop the project code.<br><br>

 <h2>Project Requirements</h2>